 Most fresh graduates struggle with the choice to get an MBA or go to law school, and it isn’t a surprise at all.
 Both of them offer reputable credentials and the prospect for a well-paid and prestigious career.
 There’s an even career growth in both law and management.
 Students with expertise in math and have an interest in business would do well in their best interest to pursue an MBA; on the other hand, a law school is an excellent option for students with great communication skills and a liberal arts foundation.
 And even though MBAs have the prospect for a higher top-end salary, there is also added risk of joblessness, in addition to lower average earnings than law school graduates.

-The Top 5 Most Underrated Colleges ALICIA LAPERUTA JUNE 11, 2018 “Mainstream” or well-known colleges like CU Boulder,...read more
+The Top 5 Most Underrated Colleges JUNE 11, 2018 “Mainstream” or well-known colleges like CU Boulder, UCLA, and UT...read more

-7 Common Misconceptions About Online SchoolK.B.
-FISCHELS JANUARY 31, 2017 [addthis...read more
+7 Common Misconceptions About Online SchoolSEPTEMBER 19, 2016 ...read more